 - It must have consistent viscosity at all temperatures

 - It must combat corrosion and protect rubber components in the brake system

-Now I don’t want to get crazy into the chemistry of brake fluid in this article, however the examples above are very important to understand, they are a few of the main reasons brake fluid needs to be flushed.
+I don’t want to get into the chemistry of brake fluid in this article, however the examples above are very important to understand, they are the main reasons brake fluid needs to be flushed.

 Think of it as drilling a hole in the bottom of a bucket filled with water and adding fresh water in as the old runs out, the bucket always stays full so no air is introduced, however eventually the water in the bucket is all fresh.

 This is the main goal when flushing a brake system.

 Pressure flushing requires a tool that holds fresh brake fluid and air pressure on separate sides of a rubber diaphragm.
 Using a adapter that seals to the brake master cylinder the air pressure pushes the fresh fluid into the master cylinder as you open the bleeders at each wheel.

 This is by far the fastest and most effective way to flush a brake system.

 This is better for just bleeding the brakes but it will work to flush the system with some patience.
 You will need a friend in the driver’s seat.
 This procedure is done by is having a friend pump the brake pedal at least three times and the holding pressure on the pedal as you open the bleeder screws.
 This pushes old fluid out, over time the whole system can be flushed.
 This iss the long way but still gets it done.